Applying clock comparison methods to pulsar timing observations

-The bottom panel shows that the covariances reject most of the white noise, pushing EFAC towards to lower end of the allowed values.
-This effect is intended as the covariances 'try' to find a correlated signal, but as there is only uncorrelated noise a upper limit on EFAC is placed.
+The bottom panel shows that the covariances reject most of the white noise, pushing the EFAC towards to lower end of the allowed values.
+This effect is intended as the covariances `try' to find a correlated signal, but as there is only uncorrelated noise a upper limit on EFAC is placed.

-However, we also track the evolution of the performance of the different methods to recover white noise as the amount of red noise gradually increases as we move through the 3 simulation cases.
+However, we track the evolution of the performance of the different methods to recover white noise as the amount of red noise gradually increases as we move through the 3 simulated cases.
 The main result in figure \ref{fig:white_evolution} is that as the red noise increases, all methods seem to progressively perform worse in constraining the white noise.
-For the spectral and variance analysis the posterior distributions progressively widen.
-Particularly in the strong red noise case the AVAR and PVAR analysis are completely unable to recover the injected white noise (bottom middle panel).
-For the covariance analysis the EFAC upper limit gradually increases, most notable in the strong red noise case.
+For the spectral and variance analysis, the posterior distributions progressively widen.
+Particularly in the strong red noise case, the AVAR and PVAR analysis are completely unable to recover the injected white noise (bottom middle panel).
+For the covariance analysis, the EFAC upper limit gradually increases, most notable in the strong red noise case.

 A different visual aid is given in figure \ref{fig:white_comparison}, which shows the constraints on EFAC from the individual analyses of a subset of 10 sets of realizations.